tristanjahier/chosen-order/README.md

 ## Technical aspects

+Chosen Order does several precaution checks on the arguments.
+It checks if the element is a correct **multiple select element, with a matching Chosen UI**.
+If this is not the case, it outputs an error in the console:

+	ChosenOrder::getSelectionOrder: first argument must be a valid HTML Multiple Select element that has been Chosenified!

+It also checks if the order array is a true Array object, else, it screams:

+	ChosenOrder::setSelectionOrder: second argument must be an Array!

 Chosen Order handles both DOM raw elements and jQuery objects.
 For example, these 2 lines will work: